yztulk/asterisk-config/README.md

 This repository contains configuration files and manuals on how to install Asterisk and OpenVPN.

 # Things left to do and sorted on priority basis
-- Get access to Asterisk by means of the public IP address even though the Asterisk server is registred as a VPN client
+- Restrict access to vpn clients so that they can't ping internal ip addresses.
+As a VPN client you can ping internal IP addresses.
 - Auto start vpn connection after a restart
 - Via tethering /hotspot verbinding maken met internet.
 Automatisch connecten wanneer het internet uitvalt.
 - IAX (cloud asterisk server ontvangt ingepakte gesprekken van lokale asterisk server) zodat er minder internetverkeer nodig is.